mbarquin/slim-dynamic-routing/readme.md

 Now you only have to extend the SlimDR ParentController on your controllers or implement **ControllerInterface** by yourself on your parent controller.
 This implementation is intended to avoid *Service Location anti-pattern*, our controllers must provide a way of communicating which are their dependencies.
 In this way our controllers will not depend on containers, only on the services we really need to use.

+Slim will search and call a function named like the method used in call, if it is a method GET call, function get will be the one called on controller.
+If the call is via PUT method, slim will try to raise put function in controller.

 ```php
     /**
      * Test Controller file